 Pulled pork, is there anything better?
-I love to put a fresh spin on this classic, shredded, melt in your mouth meat, serving it Mexican taco or Vietnamese Banh Mi style with a few salad options I know the kids will devour.
-After a few sunny winter days, I wheeled out this favourite in a bid to convince myself summer is on its way!
+I love to put a fresh spin on this classic, shredded, melt in your mouth meat, serving it Mexican tacos or Vietnamese Banh Mi style (see below), with a few salad options I know the kids will devour.

-Typically, pulled pork is always best when cooked using a boneless shoulder roast.
-Having said that, I couldn’t get my hands on one.
-Opting for a forequarter cut instead, it just meant I’d have to fish a few large bones out when it came time to shred.
 This recipe is deliciously smoky with a touch of mild spice.
 For those who aren’t seasoned spice eaters, omit the paprika and chillies.
-Finally, though I’ve cooked it in the oven, I’m told you can put this all in the slow cooker and let it do its thing.
+And though I’ve cooked it in the oven, you can totally put this all in the slow cooker and let it do its thing.

 - With the pork rind removed, trim the piece of meat as much as you can of any excess fat and sprinkle with salt and pepper.

 - Heat a heavy based oven proof casserole dish on the stove-top over high heat (medium to high heat if you’re using a French oven similar to mine).
 Add the oil and pork and cook for five minutes each side or until browned.
 Remove from the pot and set aside.